joey-qytyku/OS-90-i386/docs/dosvm.md

 ## 16-bit Procedure Calling

 All virtual far calls are implemented by allocating a far call entry.
 An unmapped section of memory in the BIOS ROM space grabs the CS:EIP of the error and indexes a far call handler.
 Far call allocations are GLOBAL in scope and shared by all programs.
 This is not recommended as a substitute for shared libraries.
 Only 16 far calls are available.

+DPMI software can also call 16-bit code using interrupt and far call stack frames.
+These functions allow for copying data from the protected mode stack.
+The farcall mechanism is used to implement far returning.
+The address to which the real mode address returns to is in the special memory area.

 ## Entering and Exiting Protected Mode